RadGPT: Constructing 3D Image-Text Tumor Datasets: Conclusion Future Work

 We are committed to expanding \dataset\ to include reports for more types of tumors.
-Additionally, we plan to host benchmarks using \dataset\ with two train/test splits. \textbf{IID Split:} Randomly sets aside 10\% of the dataset for testing, where training and testing data come from the same institutions, following standard AI evaluation practices. \textbf{OOD Split:} Uses data from 23 unseen institutions (4,500 CT scans) for testing, providing a large test set to evaluate AI generalization to new environments.
-This benchmark will assess report generation models using standard text similarity metrics but will prioritize tumor detection sensitivity and specificity, enhanced by our proposed LLM-based diagnostic evaluation.
+Additionally, we plan to host benchmarks using \dataset\ with two train/test splits. \textbf{IID Split:} Randomly sets aside 10\% of the dataset for testing, where training and testing data come from the same institutions, following standard AI evaluation practices.
+Used in Table \ref{tab:radGPT}. \textbf{OOD Split:} Uses data from 23 unseen institutions (4,500 CT scans) for testing, providing a large test set to evaluate AI generalization to new environments.
+This benchmark will assess report generation models using standard text similarity metrics but will prioritize tumor detection sensitivity and specificity, enabled by our proposed LLM-based diagnostic evaluation.

+Although 66 out of 240 fusion reports present diverse diagnoses, \dataset\ is cancer-centric.
+Cancer is a leading cause of death, and over 40\% of medical imaging reports focus on cancer detection.
+Thus, AI-assisted report generation has the potential for significant impact.
+We hope our release of the cancer-centric \dataset\ will stimulate further AI advancements in the field.

-\textbf{Acknowledgments.} This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and the Patrick J. McGovern Foundation Award.
+\textbf{Acknowledgments.} This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and the National Institutes of Health (NIH) under Award Number R01EB037669.
+We would like to thank the Johns Hopkins Research IT team in \href{https://researchit.jhu.edu/}{IT@JH} for their support and infrastructure resources where some of these analyses were conducted; especially \href{https://researchit.jhu.edu/research-hpc/}{DISCOVERY HPC}.
 We thank the funding of Italian Institute of Technology and the HPC infrastructure at Italian Institute of Technology.
+P.R.A.S.B. thanks the funding from the Center for Biomolecular Nanotechnologies, Istituto Italiano di Tecnologia (73010, Arnesano, LE, Italy).

 {

 }

 \thepart{} \partname{}